Q. What data is included in ukphonebook.com?

 Q. My card has been declined even though I have sufficient funds?

 Cards are usually declined because the details are entered incorrectly or the transaction has been referred.
 It is not uncommon for a card to be referred and could be because of frequent or unusual card use in the last 24 hours, or a random security check.
 If you have entered your card details correctly and your card has been declined try contacting your card issuer to ask them to clear the referral or advise you what the problem is.
 Alternatively try using another card or PayPal.
-If you are still having problems please contact us.
+If you are still having problems please contact us (select 'Other' as the nature of your enquiry).

 Q. Who are Simunix?